bml-research/data_analysis_bml/excel/excel_04_data_import_solutions.md

 >The data is not loaded well.
 The decimal separator is not set correctly.

 `Land use Change` for `apples` should be `0.029`.
->Make sure that you set the Regional Setting correctly to Englisch (United States).
+>Make sure that you set the Regional Setting correctly to English (United States).

 The solution can be found [here](./files_04_import_solutions/exercise05/Food_Product_Emissions.xlsx)